Understanding the Foundations of Ninja Training

 Step 1: Assess Your Current Skill Level

 Start by running a battery of diagnostic tests to establish baselines.
-Record your performance in the following exercises using a stopwatch, tape measure, and journal:
+Record your performance in the following exercises using a stopwatch, tape measure, and journal.
+These tests target each of the five pillars and provide quantifiable data that will guide your training decisions.

 • Wall climb – Time to climb a 10‑foot wall (unassisted, no run-up).